pali-english/pali-english.github.io/README.md

 they are said to be one who bears their final body,
 one of great wisdom, a great person.

+    Vītataṇho: rid of thirst, free from craving
+    Anādāno: not grasping, free of clinging
+    Niruttipadakovido: skilled in the interpretation of terms, expert in the language and syllables
+    Akkharānaṁ: of letters, of syllables
+    Sannipātaṁ: combination, aggregation, arrangement
+    Jaññā: knowing, understanding
+    Pubbāparāni: former and later, before and after, sequence
+    Ca: and
+    Sa: he, that one
+    Ve: indeed
+    “Antimasārīro: bearing the final body, having the last body
+    Mahāpañño: of great wisdom
+    Mahāpuriso: great person
+    ti: quote marker
+    Vuccati: is said, is called

 Sabbābhibhū sabbavidūhamasmi,
 Sabbesu dhammesu anūpalitto;
 Sabbañjaho taṇhakkhaye vimutto,